Kim Il Sung: Strengthening control over society

+Introduction of the Monolithic Ideological System

 In October 1966, Kim convened the 2nd Conference of the WPK, when his position was renamed from Party Central Committee chairman to Central Committee General Secretary.
 The meeting also marked the beginning of the promotion of Juche as the state ideology.
 In 1967, a group of veterans of the anti-Japanese struggle of the 1930s and 1940s struggled Kim for leadership in what was known as the Kapsan faction incident.
 The incident led to the introduction of the Monolithic Ideological System at the fifteenth plenum of the 4th Central Committee in May 1967 to ensure Kim's absolute leadership over North Korea.
-On 25 May, Kim gave a speech titled On the Immediate Tasks in the Directions of the Party’s Propaganda Work, which led to dramatic increase in state control over society.
-The cult of personality around Kim was increased dramatically, including Kim's name being written in bold or a bigger font in writing, his birthday becoming the Day of the Sun, and his portraits being mass produced around the country.
-Control over domestic travel was increased, with 1967 seeing the introduction of local government-issued travel certificates that have been required for North Korean citizens to leave their county of residence.
-Censorship was dramatically tightened, with even the Soviet Union's Pravda and China's People's Daily being banned and the works of Karl Marx, Friedrich Engels, Vladimir Lenin, Joseph Stalin and Mao Zedong being removed from libraries.
+On 25 May, Kim gave a speech titled On the Immediate Tasks in the Directions of the Party's Propaganda Work, which led to dramatic increase in state control over society.
+The cult of personality around Kim intensified dramatically, It became compulsory to write Kim's name in bold or a bigger font, his birthday became the Day of the Sun, and his portraits were mass produced around the country.
+Control over domestic travel increased, with 1967 seeing the introduction of local government-issued travel certificates that have since been required for North Korean citizens to leave their county of residence.
+Censorship was tightened significantly; even the Soviet Union's Pravda and China's People's Daily became banned, while the works of Karl Marx, Friedrich Engels, Vladimir Lenin, Joseph Stalin and Mao Zedong were removed from libraries.

-The Constitution of North Korea was proclaimed on 27 December 1972, which created the position of the President of North Korea.
-Kim gave up his former Premier of the Cabinet position, which he had held since 1948, and became instead president, after the 1972 North Korean parliamentary election.
-On 14 April 1975, North Korea discontinued most formal use of its traditional units and adopted the metric system.
-In 1980, he decided that his son Kim Jong Il would succeed him, and increasingly delegated the running of the government to him.
-The Kim family was supported by the army, due to Kim Il Sung's revolutionary record and the support of the veteran defense minister, O Chin-u.
-At the 6th Party Congress in October 1980, Kim publicly designated his son as his successor.
-In 1986, a rumor spread that Kim had been assassinated, making the concern for Jong Il's ability to succeed his father actual.
-Kim dispelled the rumors, however, by making a series of public appearances.
-It has been argued, however, that the incident helped establish the order of succession – the first apparent patrilineal in a communist state – which eventually would occur upon Kim Il Sung's death in 1994.